samy35135/openScadScriptAnalyzerDev/README.md

 To download things from thingiverse.com you need to have a access token from the developer site.
 Follow [this tutorial](http://www.thingiverse.com/developers/getting-started) to get your access token.

+### Can I use Docker only to host the database ?

+Yes of course.
+Just run <code>$ sudo docker run -d -p 27017:27017 --name mongodb jiyoungparkkim/mongodb_base:0.1 mongod</code> and edit the database adress in <code>server/config/environment/development.js</code> to localhost:27017/openscadanalyzer-dev